jalombar/starsmasher/Blackollider/Readme.md

 # Visualizing data

-In StarSmasher, your black hole or Neutron star is treated like a point mass.
+In StarSmasher, your compact object is treated like a point mass with gravitational softening.
 In SPLASH, the software used to visualize StarSmasher's snapshots, as default, you cannot see your point mass BH/NS.
 To do that, first, let's visualize all your snapshots as we explained in the "visualizing_data's tutorial":

 ```
 splash -f starsmasher out*.sph